nicolasventer/tmp_cmd_runners/server/README.md

 ### `GET /state`

-Returns the parsed JSON content of a saved global state file.
+Returns the parsed JSON content of a saved state file.

 Query parameters: